slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

 Besides being super cool, object segmentation can be an incredibly useful tool in a computer vision pipeline.
 Say you are training a CV model to recognize features in cars.
 If you have images of cars to train on, they probably contain a lot of background noise (other cars, people, snow, clouds, etc.).
 Object detection / segmentation can help you identify the object in your image that matters, so you can guide the attention of your model during training.

 ## Background
 Earlier this year, Kaiming He et al released [their paper *Mask R-CNN* on arXiv](https://arxiv.org/abs/1703.06870).
-(If you're familiar with computer vision, you may recognize Kaiming's name from another recent contribution -[Resnet](https://arxiv.org/abs/1512.03385) ).
+(If you're familiar with computer vision or deep learning, you may recognize Kaiming's name from another recent contribution -[Resnet](https://arxiv.org/abs/1512.03385) ).
 In the *Mask R-CNN* paper, they make some impressive claims, including superior performance on a number of object detection and segmentation tasks.
 Here is their abstract:
 > *We present a conceptually simple, flexible, and general framework for object instance segmentation.
 > Our approach efficiently detects objects in an image while simultaneously generating a high-quality
 > segmentation mask for each instance.
 The method, called Mask R-CNN, extends Faster R-CNN by adding a